Jane Webb: Early years

 Webb's mother was Estelle Sigrid Webb, a Swedish immigrant who was an operatic soprano and performed at the Metropolitan Opera and Boston Opera House.
 She also opened a municipal opera in St. Louis.
 Her father James Howard Webb, known as Dr. Basil Webb, is a playwright who wrote and directed plays at the Hippodrome Theater in Chicago.
-Webb's brother John Webb performed in London and New York; her uncle Maurice Webb was University of London's president.
+Webb's brother John Webb performed theater in London and New York; her uncle Maurice Webb was University of London's president.
 She is a descendant of Walter Webb, who used to accompany George Washington on his surveying trips.

 Raised in University City, Missouri, Webb studied at St. Mary's High School and Arcadia Convents at St. Louis.
 She spent three years working with repertoire companies in London, Manchester, Scotland, and Wales.
 Webb transferred from England to Chicago in 1936.
 As a high school student in Central YMCA High School, she was president of the student council and headed other student organizations.
 On June 10, 1942, Webb graduated with the highest honors.
 From early August 1942 through 1943, Webb took flying lessons.
 Webb attended Central Day College.